 - (a) The location where EMS is needed. - (b) The nature of the incident. - (c) Any known scene hazards. - (d) Information on the person in need of EMS, such as: - 1.
-Signs and symptoms as observed by the member. - 2.
-Changes in apparent condition. - 3.
+Signs and symptoms as observed by the member. - Changes in apparent condition. - 3.
 Number of patients, sex, and age, if known. - 4.
 Whether the person is conscious, breathing, and alert, or is believed to have consumed drugs or alcohol. - 5.
-Whether the person is showing signs or symptoms of excited delirium or other agitated chaotic behavior.
+Whether the person is showing signs or symptoms of extreme agitation or is engaging in violent irrational behavior accompanied by profuse sweating, extraordinary strength beyond their physical characteristics, and imperviousness to pain.